eflautt/ga-data-science/lessons/lesson-03/readme.md

 		.var() - Compute variance
 		.describe() - short cut that prints out count, mean, std, min, quartiles, max

-### Correlation
+#### Correlation
 The correlation is a quantity measuring the extent of interdependence of variable quantities.

-### Knowledge Check
+**Knowledge Check:**
 1. What is the difference between bias and variance?
-	- see above for the answer
+	- see graphic above
 2. What is a commonly used metric that describes variance?
 	- STD
 3. What is the formula for this metric?
 	- square root of variance

 #### Context
-Often times when you are working on a project, descriptive statistics will be the first, and often times the only, step for analysis.
+On many projects, descriptive statistics will be the first - and often times only - step for analysis.
 Say you need to understand the demographics of your customer base-- descriptive stats will give you the answer.
-You don't need a fancy model to answer the most common business questions.
-In the academic setting this information will come in the form of a "table 1".
+You don't necessarily need a fancy model to answer many common business questions.

 <a name="introduction2"></a>